How to make money with a business directory website

 3 Incentivize User’s Reviews

-Lot of reviews, means having a lot of original content that both your visitors and Google will love.
+A lot of reviews means having a lot of original content that your visitors and Google will love.

-You should also get people in your network involved, to help you review as many listings as possible.
+Involving people in your network would help you review as many listings as possible.

 Users are more prone to submit their reviews in directories where they feel part of a community.